-The LVDT cable must consist of 4 individually shielded twisted pairs.
-Two separate pairs should be used for the excitation voltages to the LVDT, and two separate pairs used for the feedback voltages from the LVDT.
+The LVDT cable must consist of six individually shielded twisted pairs.
+Three separate pairs should be used for each of the excitation voltages to the LVDT, and three separate pairs used for each of the feedback voltages from the LVDT.